Hashtag Web3 / Updated

 -

-The Concept: Low-level calls like
+The Concept: Low-level calls such as

 The Vulnerable Code: